History of the Greek alphabet: Epichoric alphabets

 In the 8th to 6th centuries, local or epichoric variants of the alphabet developed.
 They are classified into three main groups, following Adolf Kirchhoff (1887): green (Cretan), red (Euboean or Western) and blue (Ionic, Attic and Corinthian).
 The main distinction is in the supplemental signs added to the Phoenician core inventory.

 With the exception of the early Fayum alphabet, which does not fit into the tripartite scheme, all abecedaries add Υ to the Phoenician inventory.
-The green alphabets have only this; the red add Φ for /[pʰ]/, Χ for /[ks]/, and Ψ for /[kʰ]/; and the blue add Φ for /[pʰ]/, and Χ for /[kʰ]/, with a dark blue subgroup (Corinth and Rhodes) also having Ψ for /[ps]/.
+The green alphabets have only this; the red add Φ for /[pʰ]/, Χ for /[kʰ]/, and Ψ for /[ks]/; and the blue add Φ for /[pʰ]/, and Χ for /[kʰ]/, with a dark blue subgroup (Corinth and Rhodes) also having Ψ for /[ps]/.

 Additional letters

 In some, but not all, Greek dialects, additional letters were created to represent aspirated versions of Κ and Π (an aspirated version of Τ already existed as described above) and combinations of Κ and Π with Σ. There was some variation between dialects as to the symbols used: